 Yes.
-After three months, the participants report an improvement in hair shine, skin smoothness, and moisture retention.
-This suggests that users may see additional benefits with future use.
+After three months, the participants report improving hair shine, skin smoothness, and moisture retention.
+These results suggest that users may see additional benefits with future use.

 Are there any other supplements discussed in the study with females with alopecia that may be responsible for increased hair growth in women?

 Yes.
 Biotin and Zinc are effective for the treatment of hair loss.
 Biotin is a B vitamin responsible for converting nutrients into energy.
 It also plays a vital role in the health of your hair, skin, and nails.
 Zinc is an essential micronutrient that is responsible for the normal functioning of hundreds of enzymes.
 It may help keep hormone levels balanced, which may be responsible for preventing hair loss.
 Zinc might help eliminate dandruff on the scalp as well.